wickstinks/discordBot/README.md

 # 🤖 discord.py

 Discord Bots are interactive chat bots in discord that make the platform more engaging, useful and easy-to-use.
-This repository will help you get started on making your first discord bot from importing libraries to basic commands!
+This repository will help you get started on making your first discord bot from importing libraries to creating basic commands!

 ---